Gurukula Children Illuminate New Year’s Eve with Devotion, Culture, and Confidence

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the focus of the Gurukula Hare Krishna Primary School’s New Year’s Eve program?
+What did the Gurukula Hare Krishna Primary School New Year’s Eve program highlight?

-What did families observe about the children after the program?
+What changes did families observe in the children?